-One of the most effective ways to use RW resources for evangelism is through systematic community engagement.
-This typically involves training someone in your church as an RW Training Representative or Certified RW Instructor who goes into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to teach workshops on relational wisdom.
+One of the most effective ways to use RW resources for evangelism is through regular community engagement.
+This typically involves training members of your church, ministry or school as RW Instructors who go into businesses, schools, nonprofits, police or fire departments, military bases, sports camps and other secular venues to teach workshops on relational wisdom.

 As an example of how far reaching this kind of ministry can be, here are a few descriptions of how one such instructor, David Mason, the Senior Pastor of Green Valley Church in St. Joseph, Missouri, has used RW resources to strengthen his church and spread the gospel in his community:

 I just finished six weeks of RW training for 400 people in my church.
 Our small group leaders report great interaction.
 One of my senior members said, “That is the best thing we have ever done!”
 My kids (ages 29, 26, 25, 22, and 21) have enjoyed working on it as a family.
 RW is proving to be more impactful than I ever dreamed!

 My first values-based (secular) workshop in a local business went very well.
 This is a great way to serve small business owners who can’t afford expensive training.
 Two other business owners in my church have asked me to do sessions for their employees.